xcart/xcart-docs/_pages/kb_en/users/memberships_ext.md

 ## Paid Memberships

-The standard membership feature can be extended with a [Paid Memberships](https://market.x-cart.com/addons/paid-memberships.html) module that will enable an ability to sell paid memberships as regular products.
-This module is usefull if you have an extremely favorable options for members worth paying for, e.g. closed sales, vip prices, etc.
+The standard membership feature can be extended using the module [Paid Memberships](https://market.x-cart.com/addons/paid-memberships.html).
+This module enables you to sell paid memberships as regular products.
+If your customers may be willing to pay for member access to advanced buying options - like closed sales, vip prices and exclusive discounts - this module may be just the thing for you.

-To enable the feaure make sure the module is installed as described in {% link "How to Install Modules in X-Cart 5" ref_fTUahl4n %}.
-Once installed you'll be able to create memberships as products and sell them to your customers.
+To enable paid memberships, make sure the module is installed as described in {% link "How to Install Modules in X-Cart 5" ref_fTUahl4n %}.
+Once installed, you'll be able to create memberships as products and sell them to your customers.
 For this purpose go to the '**Catalog** > **Products**' section of the cart admin area and click the 'Add Product' button (Figure 12).

 ![Fig 12]({{site.baseurl}}/attachments/add_product.png)